localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 $ chmod 400 key.pem
 {{< /command >}}

-Alternatively, we can import an existing keypair, for example if you have an SSH public key in your home directory under `~/.ssh/id_rsa.pub`:
+Alternatively, we can import an existing key pair, for example if you have an SSH public key in your home directory under `~/.ssh/id_rsa.pub`:
 {{< command >}}
 $ awslocal ec2 import-key-pair --key-name my-key --public-key-material file://~/.ssh/id_rsa.pub
 {{< /command >}}